osmcode/osmium-tool/doc/osmium-cat.md

 --output-header OPTION
 :   Add output header option.
 This option can be given several times.
 See the
-    *libosmium manual* for a list of allowed headers.
+    *libosmium manual* for a list of allowed header options.

 --overwrite, -O
 :   Allow an existing output file to be overwritten.
 Normally **osmium** will